 9.3.
 At the discretion of the RRC chair, the remedial ballot shall either be immediately following the Requesting Entity’s remedial presentation at the RRC, or at a later date set by the RRC chair.
 The later date shall not exceed six months from the date of the original ballot.

 9.4.
 The Requesting Entity is allowed no more than two ballots to obtain approval for the requested change.
-If the remedial ballot fails, the original request will be deemed to have failed and the Requesting Entity shall start this process anew.
+If the remedial ballot fails, the original request will be deemed to have failed and the Requesting Entity must start this process anew.

 9.5.
 The Requesting Entity may submit a new request, based on the production of new evidence.